cbenjamin2009/cbenjamin2009/README.md

 ## My name is **Chris Benjamin** and I'm a full stack developer and IT manager.

 - 🔭 I’m currently working on a new web application, details soon!
-- 🌱 I’m currently expanding my knowledge of Javascript by building with Remix (https://remix.run/)
+- 🌱 I’m currently expanding my knowledge of Javascript and the Web by building with Remix (https://remix.run/)
 - 👯 I’m looking to collaborate on any Project that is open-source
 - 🤔 I’m looking for help with expanding my real world knowledge in web development by learning 1% every day!
 - 💬 Ask me about taco recipies or IT